riobijanero/scrum_poker/README.md

 # Scrum Poker

-An app that can be used for estimating effort or complexity.
+A Flutter app that can be used for estimating effort or complexity.
 The project is based on flutter and makes extensive use of the frameworks animated widgets.

 ## Core features